 Michigan and Illinois

 Both states run METRC but enforce purchase limits tied to the Cannabis Regulation and Taxation Act (CRTA) in Illinois and equivalent rules in Michigan.
 The API does not enforce these limits — your POS must.
-That means tracking rolling 30-day grams across all transactions for every patient and recreational customer, then rejecting or flagging over-limit sales before they ever reach METRC.
+That means tracking rolling 30-day grams across all transactions for every customer.

 Common integration pitfalls